More Cloth Doll Makers

 Alkid Doll Company 1919-1921 USA, made all kid leather dolls, socket head with a shoulder plate dolly face, with glass eyes, closed mouth, mohair wig.
 Doll mark symbol a standing mountain goat, with ALKID DOLL TRADEMARK Pat'd applied for.

-Alliance Toy Company dolls 1917-1920 England, made all cloth character dolls, Golliwogg dolls.
+Alliance Toy Company dolls 1917-1920 ENG, made all cloth character dolls, Golliwogg dolls.

 B. Altman & Co dolls 1920s-1930s USA, New York city department store sold cloth dolls labeled; Made in (Name of Country) for B. Altman & Company.
 Some of these cloth dolls resembled Alma dolls, they also imported unmarked Norah Welling dolls from England.